Search Results for

 </PlatformComponentCompare>

-Component changes
+Component Changes

-Graphics showing component chagnes,
+Graphics showing component changes,

 If the results of the Compare operation return changes, then the data file compare results are false along with the components that have changed.